 The passage south was 100nm making it an overnight trip.
 To ensure a daylight arrival we planned a midday start with a relaxed morning preparing for departure from Real Club Maritim Barcelona.
 We had to time throwing off the lines with the half hourly bridge openings and with barely a breeze disturbing the air we reversed out of our berth just before 11:30am.

-Finally we thought, we’re out and in clear water.
-But out at sea it was rather windy with a choppy sea.
+Finally, we thought, we’re out and in clear water.
+But out at sea, it was rather windy with a choppy sea.
 The sky looked extremely black and tumultuous to our left, along the route we would have taken to Majorca.
-We set a course south, which seemed to be taking us away from the worst of it, so out came the sails.
-We’d just started to relax and enjoy the sail, when suddenly a squall caught us and Emerald heeled way over.
+Instead, we set a course south.
+This seemed to be taking us away from the worst of it, so out came the sails.
+We’d just started to relax and enjoy the sail when suddenly a squall caught us and Emerald heeled way over.
 We scrambled to reef some sail.
 A wise decision as we also saw a waterspout starting to form.
 Would our trials never end?
 However, our luck had turned and it dissipated before touching down.
-The wind died away and as we looked back, we could clearly see the well defined squall line where the white horses stopped.
+The wind died away and as we looked back, we could clearly see the well-defined squall line where the white horses stopped.

 With no wind now, we had to motor on.
-The swell was horrendous, coming at us from every angle it seemed which took chunks out of our speed.
+The swell was horrendous, coming at us from every angle and taking chunks out of our speed.
 It was a very queasy passage for me.
-Some wind returned and we briefly sailed, but the swell kept knocking the wind out of the sails and the bang and crack as they refilled on each roll twanged our already stressed nerves with worry for the rigging.
+Some wind returned and we briefly sailed, but the swell kept knocking the wind out of the sails.
+The bang and crack as they refilled on each roll twanged our already stressed nerves with worry for the rigging.
 We motored slowly on with just a reefed main for stability.

 Sometime in the early hours, a decent south easterly wind filled in and we could finally sail comfortably.
 We sailed up to the entrance of the lagoon and dropped anchor off the marina wall, grateful to be in.
-The wind was due to increase overnight, so most of the day was spent catching up on the night’s lost sleep.
+The wind was due to increase overnight, so we spent most of the day catching up on the night’s lost sleep.